OMerkel/UCThello/README.md

 Objective of the __Backpropagation__ is to update the statistics of all nodes along the search tree path in reverse order until the root node is reached.
 The Simulation did not perform any changes on the search tree path.
-Since the search tree path is unchanged this means the eventually played or pedicted result on the playout can be used to update statistics starting at the search tree path leaf node via the parent nodes until the root node is reached.
+Since the search tree path is unchanged this means the eventually played or predicted result on the playout can be used to update statistics starting at the search tree path leaf node via the parent nodes until the root node is reached.